 Timeline: 7-10 working days from Enterprise Registration Certificate to Tax Authority Code if documents are correct.
 High-risk designation (common for new FDI companies with USD 1 million+ capital) extends to 15-20 days requiring Director e-KYC verification via VNeID app.

-After registration completes, your company can issue legally valid invoices.
-The critical decision is configuring which invoice types to register based on your business model—this guide focuses on that operational matrix.
+After registration completes, the enterprise can issue legally valid invoices.
+The critical decision during setup is configuring which invoice types to register based on the business model.

 The “Must-Have” Digital Toolkit: Budget Approval Items

-E-invoice operations require three digital tools with combined annual costs of VND 3-5 million.
-These are not IT upgrades—they’re mandatory operational infrastructure requiring CEO budget approval before registration begins.
+E-invoice operations require three digital tools with combined annual costs of VND 3-5 million (~USD 120-200).
+These are not IT upgrades — they are mandatory operational infrastructure requiring CEO budget approval before registration begins.

 Critical Control Point: The Digital Signature token holder can sign all contracts, approve loans, and file tax declarations.
-This is not an IT access credential—it’s legal signing authority equivalent to the company seal.
-Assign it exclusively to your Chief Accountant who understands compliance obligations and won’t sign unauthorized documents.
+The token is not an IT access credential — it represents legal signing authority equivalent to the company seal.
+Assignment should be restricted to the licensed Chief Accountant who understands compliance obligations.

 Hardware Security Modules (HSM) cost VND 5-10 million initially but make sense for manufacturers or distributors issuing 100+ invoices daily.
 HSM allows multiple departments to sign invoices simultaneously through centralized credential management without sharing USB tokens physically.